PoorPeer/LLM-Language-Games/README.md

 view that context determines the meaning of words and sentences.

 By use of game-theoretical distinctions three "axes" are used to divide Langage-Games;

++ competition v/s cooperation
-competition v/s cooperation, same v/s different roles, and static v/s dynamic information.
++ same v/s different roles
++ static v/s dynamic information.

 Eight games were developed and a ninth game "bad rules" was added as a control, to check if we could confirm the result from earlier studies that the prompt formulation impact the results the most.